 2delta=1.0 retains 0.368 of previous state

 3delta=2.0 retains 0.135 of previous stateThis gives Mamba a learned, content-dependent recurrent update while retaining linear-length recurrent computation.
-It does not give every output explicit access to every prior token as attention does.
+It doesn't give every output explicit access to every prior token as attention does.

 Beginners often assume Mamba "remembers everything" because it avoids the KV cache.
 It doesn't.
 A large can make the model forget past tokens just as aggressively as attention sometimes ignores distant positions.
-The difference is that Mamba learns how much to forget per token, not whether to access a full history.
-In a package-tracking model, a large on a routine "label printed" scan could wash out the previous "address corrected" event if the model hasn't learned to gate that update carefully.
+Mamba learns how much to forget per token, not whether to access a full history.
+In an incident model, a large on a routine "cache hit" event could wash out the previous "auth callback failed" event if the model hasn't learned to gate that update carefully.

 A Mamba block replaces attention with a specific stack: projection, causal convolution, selective SSM update, and gating.[1]
 It uses SiLU (Sigmoid Linear Unit) activations and softplus (a smooth approximation of ReLU defined as log(1 + e^x), which is always positive and differentiable everywhere) to keep the step sizes positive: